RiansyahTohamba/coding-notes/ferme/alves/alves2010.md

 than 16% of code, while for metrics with low values or low variability, this methodology will identify more than 16% of code.

 #### Against Alves Method
-In contrast, our approach does not make assumption about data normality.
-Moreover, we apply our methodology to 100 projects, both proprietary and open-source.
+In contrast, Alves et al approach does not make assumption about data normality.
+Moreover, we apply Alves et al methodology to 100 projects, both proprietary and open-source.

 ### French Method
 French use (mean and std deviasi ) + Chebyshev’s inequality